hai-vr/documentation/docs/basis/avatar-customization/vixxy/development-branch.md

 The *Clamp to bounds* checkbox limits the output range to that specific range.
 Taking the same example as above, an angle of 0 degrees would become 0.0 when *Clamp to bounds* is checked, or an angle of 0 degrees would become -0.2 when *Clamp to bounds* is unchecked.

+## Additional settings

+### Networking

+When the **Networked** option is checked, the state of this object will be made visible to other users.

+The *Advanced Networking* dropdown currenlty has no effect.